jephmann/apilab/README.md

 Look and Feel (e.g. navigation, making it pretty, etc.) is the lowest priority for this project.
 I may implement minimal styling and frameworks like Bootstrap if only to maintain my focus what I can do with the data.

+Regardless, the best use for this project -- at least for me -- is a place to make all of my API mistakes before applying my code to existing projects.
+As I write this, I have two projects on this GitHub account which call APIs, albeit at simple, basic levels.
+If I needed to do more with either of those projects, I could now go here first.
+(For example, on bootstrapmovie I'm trying to figure out how to get more results from a name or title search than what I have been getting.
+I now have this lab to work on such an issue without making any major messes to bootstrapmovie.)

 To be clear, this project is not about me writing my own API.
 The highest priority in this project is me *practicing* accessing and displaying